The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 Does age affect male fertility?

 Yes, though more gradually than for women.
 Sperm quality, count and DNA integrity tend to decline with age, and older paternal age has been associated with longer time to conception and some health considerations.
-Men don't have a hard cut-off the way women approach menopause, but the "I've got until 90" assumption isn't accurate either.
+Men do not have a hard cut-off the way women approach menopause, but the "I have got until 90" assumption is not accurate either.

 At moode, we talk a lot about preparing the body for pregnancy, and our prenatal is made for women.
 But preparation was never meant to be a solo project.
-If you're the one doing the cycle tracking, the appointments and the supplements, it's more than fair to ask your partner to get a simple semen analysis and look at their own health too.
-Fertility is a team sport, and sharing the load is good for both of you, and for the baby you're hoping to make.
-Always read the label and follow directions for use.
+If you are the one doing the cycle tracking, the appointments and the supplements, it is more than fair to ask your partner to get a simple semen analysis and look at their own health too.
+Fertility is a team sport, and sharing the load is good for both of you, and for the baby you are hoping to make.